Code-Institute-Submissions/Pyleks-milestone4/README.md

 please see all steps below.

 <strong> Create AWS S3 </strong>
-1. Create name
+1. Create name.
-2. Choose Region
+2. Choose Region.
 3. (If Public uncheck "Block all public access")
 4. Achknowlege that you know it will be set to public.